Skip to main content

 The preparation of the EIS will typically involve:

-• engaging with the community and government agencies in a manner which is consistent with the Undertaking Engagement Guidelines for State Significant Projects
+• engaging with the community and public authorities in a manner which is consistent with the Undertaking Engagement Guidelines for State Significant Projects

-• undertaking detailed studies to assess the impacts of the project in accordance with the SEARs and any relevant Government legislation, policies and guidelines
+• undertaking a technically robust and proportionate assessment of the project, including an analysis of the significant likely impacts of the project in accordance with the SEARs and any relevant government legislation, policies and guidelines

 • refining the design of the project to avoid or minimise impacts